tobiasnowacki/pr-gendergap-jop/readme.md

 make R
 ```

-To then embed the generated results into the `.tex` file (to check against the previously submitted version), compile `draft/pr_gendergap.tex`
+To then embed the generated results into the `.tex` file (to check against the previously submitted version), compile `draft/pr_gendergap.tex`.

+(Note that, compared to previously submitted versions of the draft + results, the term ``difference-in-discontinuities'' has been amended to ``heterogeneity-in-discontinuities'')

 ### Versions of packages used